bsmithgall/cookiecutter-kindergarten/README.md

 + Node/npm and bower for javascript dependency management [new, 0.1.1]
 + Separation of `backend` and `web` subdirectories for side-by-side development of the frontend and backend [new, 0.1.1]
 + Automatic inclusion of bare angular mocks to allow total development separation [new, 0.1.1]
++ Separate [Docker](https://www.docker.com/) containers for the python app and a default Postgres database [new, 0.1.2]

 Versions
 ---